seanox/devwex-service/README.md

 # Changes (Change Log)
-## 1.1.0.0 20171206 (summary of the current version)
+## 1.1.0.1 20190504 (summary of the current version)
-CR: Aktualisierung der service.exe auf prunsrv.exe 1.1.0
-CR: Aktualisierung auf Seanox Devwex 5.0.0
-CR: Optimierung vom Build-Prozess
+BF: Correction of batch file
+BF: Build: Correction of the integration of the release notes
+CR: Project: Uniform use of ./LICENSE and ./CHANGES
+CR: Project: Automatic update of the version in README.md

 [Read more](https://raw.githubusercontent.com/seanox/devwex-service/master/CHANGES)